trailblazer/roar/README.markdown

 puts album.songs[1] #=> #<Song title="Roadblock">
 ```

-The nesting of two representers can map composed object as you cind them in many many APIs.
+The nesting of two representers can map composed object as you find them in many many APIs.

 ## Inline Representer